Video misrepresented as recent South Korean police raid triggered by pro-Yoon banner

 In subsequent months, Yoon was impeached, removed from power and put on trial over a litany of allegations connected to his proclamation.

-His downfall divided the nation as his supporters took to the street to protest against his impeachment and repeated widely disproven far-right claims of vote hacking promoted by Yoon.
-Many protestors carried banners emblazoned with "Yoon Again" -- a slogan demanding his return to power.
+Yoon's downfall divided the nation as his supporters took to the streets to protest against his impeachment and repeated widely disproven far-right claims of vote hacking promoted by Yoon himself.

 In its January 27 Threads post, Patriotic Banner also announced it could "no longer collaborate" with Tomorrow and Future, urging supporters to stop sending donations to the party.

-The police confirmed the January raid on Kim's home when contacted by AFP on May 13, but declined to provide further details, citing the ongoing investigation.
+The police confirmed the January raid on Kim's home, when contacted by AFP on May 13, but declined to provide further details, citing the ongoing investigation.

 Kim did not immediately respond to AFP's request for comment.